|Students with ID and youth 5-17||$8.50|

 Volkersz quickly developed an interest in equally exciting folk art environments and made pilgrimage to several of these sites, including Samuel P. Dinsmoor’s Garden of Eden, Jesse Howard’s Signs and Wonders and Hans Jorgensen’s house decorated with farm tools.
 It was on a 1977 trip to Howard Finster’s Paradise Garden that he and his wife, Diane, made a commitment to collecting and documenting the work by artists variously called contemporary folk artists, outsider artists, grassroots artists, or self-taught artists.

 Their collection now includes hundreds of pieces by American self-taught artists.
 The exhibition at the Fine Arts Center will have three areas of focus.
 First, it will represent a general survey of work in the collection with pieces by artists Howard Finster, Eddie O. Martin (aka St. EOM), Nellie Mae Rowe, and more.
-The exhibition will also include in-depth looks at the work of two artists featured prominently in the collection—Alva Gene Dexhimer and Robert E. Smith.
+The exhibition will also include in-depth looks at the work of three artists featured prominently in the collection—Alva Gene Dexhimer, Robert E. Smith, and Mark Negus.

 The FAC offers many and diverse opportunities to engage deeper with themes presented in Strange and Wonderful.
 From classes and workshops to educational tours to writing reflections, browse some of the options below to dig deeper:

 Tours | View a selection of art from this exhibition and share your written thoughts and reflections.
 Poems or short stories strongly encouraged!

 Take a class at the Bemis School of Art | We offerclasses that teach the artistic media reflected in Bunnell's work.
 The Bemis School of Art offers three semesters of classes and workshops in 20 different disciplines taught by professional instructors for students of all ages and abilities.